immunefi-team/Bounty_Boosts/Alchemix/31078 - [SC - High] withdraw doesnt claim all rewards before burnin....md

 # `withdraw()` doesn't claim all rewards before burning token

-Submitted on Sun May 12 2024 05:07:38 GMT-0400 (Atlantic Standard Time) by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 12th 2024 at 11:07:38 UTC by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31078